tutulino/Megaminer/readme.md

 This Megaminer fork is aimed at AMD + CPU usage without interfering with normal PC usage.

-AMD miners tuned for RX480/580 with low memory timings Recommeded drivers are Radeon Blockchain beta from August 23 New features from tutulino are merged manually after a review to ensure stability.
+AMD miners tuned for RX480/580 with low memory timings

+Recommended drivers are Radeon Blockchain beta from August 23

+New features from tutulino are merged manually after a review to ensure stability.

 NVidia miners are copied as is from tutulino's branch unless there fixes needed.

 ## Changes from tutulino's branch